-When I present myself as a reluctant member of our Sacred Heart community I can expect When I present myself as a merely compliant member of our Sacred Heart community I can expect When I present myself as a committed member of our Sacred Heart community I can expect When I present myself as an outstanding member of our Sacred Heart community I can expect To be challenged and given guidance and support from my tutor To be referred to the PSM if my behaviour does not change To take part in restorative justice Community service In serious cases or after repeated offences to be referred to the Director of Learning or a senior member of staff who may consider inclusion (removal from lessons) In the most serious cases to be referred to the Headteacher who may consider exclusion To be challenged and given guidance, encouragement and support from my tutor Praise from my tutor and other staff Praise from my tutor and other staff.
-Completion of Goals graduate booklets and affirmation by tutor.
-Goals Graduate certificate
+When I present myself as a reluctant member of our Sacred Heart community I can expect When I present myself as a merely compliant member of our Sacred Heart community I can expect When I present myself as a committed member of our Sacred Heart community I can expect When I present myself as an outstanding member of our Sacred Heart community I can expect To be challenged and given guidance and support from my tutor To be challenged and given guidance, Praise from my tutor and other Praise from my tutor and other staff.
+To be referred to the PSM if my behaviour does not change encouragement and support from my tutor staff Completion of Goals graduate booklets and To take part in restorative justice affirmation by tutor.
+Community service Goals Graduate In serious cases or after repeated offences to be referred to the Director of Learning or a senior member of staff who may consider inclusion (removal from lessons) certificate In the most serious cases to be referred to the Headteacher who may consider exclusion